 Great year-round fishing is just one of the rewards Louisiana holds for lovers of outdoor sports and recreation.

-If you live in a climate that ranges from cool to downright cold – or even if you don't – consider escaping winter and packing your gear for a Louisiana fishing trip.
-Whether you're looking for productive freshwater fishing grounds or the chop and spray of the salt, it's a cinch you'll find the perfect fit in our rivers and bayous, clear lakes and swamplands, or the wide-open waters of the Gulf of Mexico.
+If you live in a climate that ranges from cool to downright cold — or even if you don't — consider escaping winter and packing your gear for a Louisiana fishing trip.
+Whether you're looking for productive freshwater fishing grounds or the chop and spray of the salt, you'll find the perfect fit in our rivers and bayous, clear lakes and swamplands, or the wide-open waters of the Gulf of Mexico.

 Choose your departure point from dozens of Gulf Coast options, from Lake Charles to Vermilion Bay, Barataria Bay, Port Fourchon, Grand Isle and Breton Sound.
 Your guide and charter boat captain will take you into the best waters and help you all the way — from teaching novices how to handle a rod and reel to coaching experienced fishermen on advanced techniques.

-Day-trips from coastal marinas hold tons of promise for sport fishermen.
+Fishing day-trips in Louisiana from coastal marinas hold tons of promise for sport fishermen.
 Along with yellowfin tuna, set your sights on the mighty blue marlin, lightning-fast wahoo or colorful mahi mahi.
 Certain times of the year are better for favorites such as red snapper, grouper, swordfish and amberjack.
 Just ask your guide what's biting.